overleaf/docker-image/README.md

   sharelatex/sharelatex
 ```

-Do not change the second part of this parameter (after the :).
+Do not change the second part of this parameter after the :

 This is only where ShareLaTeX stores on-disk data.
 Other data is also stored in Mongo and Redis.